adielcristo/symfony-doc-pt-br/testing.rst

         }
     }

-No further configuration in required, as the test service container is a special one that allows you to interact with private services and aliases.
+No further configuration is required, as the test service container is a special one that allows you to interact with private services and aliases.

 .. _testing-databases: